freddorn/North-American-Vacation/README.md

 1. Added an alert for when an email was sent, so the user could know if it was sent successfully or not.
 2. Made the contact form clear, after a message was sent, to show the user that it was sent.
+3. Search results for accomodations were missing in popular resort destinations.
+The city zoom level was too zoomed in and didn't include the resort areas in many cases.
+Adjusted the city zoom level out.

 ## Deployment